Unleashing Hour-Scale Video Training for Long Video-Language Understanding

 \textbf{Hierarchical Video Captioning}.
-In contrast to short-video QA, which typically relies on concise captions, long-video QA demands hierarchical contextual understanding, including detailed clip-wise content, event-level structures, and global narratives.
-To address this need, we introduce a hierarchical video captioning pipeline for capturing both fine-grained and high-level semantics over extended temporal ranges.
-These captions later serve as the essential inputs for generating reliable, diverse, and context-rich QA training samples tailored to long video-language understanding. \begin{itemize}[labelindent=5pt, labelsep=5pt, leftmargin=*, topsep=0pt] \item \textbf{Clip-Level Video Captioning}.
-Instead of generating a single brief summary for each video clip~\cite{chen2024sharegpt4video,xue2024longvila, zhang2024video}, VideoMarathon provides detailed descriptions (as shown in Figure~\ref{fig:clipvidcap_example}) for each video clip from six perspectives: temporality, spatiality, object, action, scene, and overall summary.
-These detailed, chronologically ordered descriptions serve as reliable contexts for the subsequent diverse QA generation.
-Technically, we leverage Qwen2VL-7B~\cite{wang2024qwen2}, a powerful yet lightweight LMM as the video clip captioner, following the existing practice~\cite{zohar2025apollo}. \item \textbf{Event-Level Video Captioning}.
-In this step, we first identify event boundaries (\ie, start and end timestamps) based on the chronologically ordered clip-level captions.
-Once the event boundaries are determined, we aggregate all detailed captions within each event to generate a comprehensive event-level summary.
-Specifically, we use DeepSeek-V3~\cite{liu2024deepseek} to summarize the six-aspect clip-level captions along with the corresponding adjacent event descriptions into a cohesive event-level summary.
+In contrast to short-form video QA tasks that typically rely on concise captions, long-form video QA demands hierarchical contextual understanding, including detailed clip-wise content, event-level structures, and global narratives.
+To meet this need, we introduce a hierarchical video captioning pipeline for capturing both fine-grained and high-level semantics over extended temporal ranges.
+The resulting captions serve as essential inputs for generating reliable, diverse, and context-rich QA training samples tailored to long-form video-language understanding. \begin{itemize}[labelindent=5pt, labelsep=5pt, leftmargin=*, topsep=0pt] \item \textbf{Clip-Level Video Captioning}.
+Instead of generating a single brief summary for each video clip~\cite{chen2024sharegpt4video,xue2024longvila, zhang2024video}, VideoMarathon provides detailed descriptions (see Figure~\ref{fig:clipvidcap_example}) for each video clip from six perspectives: temporality, spatiality, object, action, scene, and overall summary.
+These chronologically ordered descriptions serve as reliable contexts for the subsequent diverse QA generation.
+Technically, we leverage Qwen2VL-7B~\cite{wang2024qwen2}, a powerful yet lightweight LMM, as the clip-level captioner, following the prior practice~\cite{zohar2025apollo}. \item \textbf{Event-Level Video Captioning}.
+We first identify event boundaries (\ie, start and end timestamps) based on the chronologically ordered clip-level captions.
+Once the event boundaries are determined, all detailed captions within each event are then aggregated into a comprehensive event-level summary.
+Specifically, we use DeepSeek-V3~\cite{liu2024deepseek} to summarize the six-perspective clip-level captions along with adjacent event descriptions into a cohesive event-level summaries.
 As shown in Figure~\ref{fig:eventvidcap_example}, this process results in detailed event-level video captions, each associated with its corresponding event boundaries. \item \textbf{Global-Level Video Captioning}.
 This step focuses on generating a natural-toned and global-level description for the entire video.
 Specifically, we feed the event-level captions along with their boundaries into DeepSeek-V3, obtaining a cohesive and comprehensive video summary.
-Figure~\ref{fig:globalvidcap_example} shows that these captions provide global context for the subsequent QA generation. \end{itemize} In addition, Appendix~\ref{sec:appendix} presents the detailed prompts used for the hierarchical video captioning, including Figure~\ref{fig:clip_vidcap} for clip-level video captioning, Figure~\ref{fig:event_split} for event splitting, Figure~\ref{fig:event_vidcap} for event-level video captioning, and Figure~\ref{fig:global_vidcap} for global-level video captioning.
+Figure~\ref{fig:globalvidcap_example} shows that these captions provide global context for the subsequent QA generation. \end{itemize} Appendix~\ref{sec:appendix} provides the detailed prompts used for the hierarchical video captioning, including Figure~\ref{fig:clip_vidcap} for clip-level video captioning, Figure~\ref{fig:event_split} for event splitting, Figure~\ref{fig:event_vidcap} for event-level video captioning, and Figure~\ref{fig:global_vidcap} for global-level video captioning.